rmosolgo/graphql-ruby/guides/related_projects.md

   - [`graphql-query-resolver`](https://github.com/nettofarah/graphql-query-resolver), a graphql-ruby add-on to minimize N+1 queries.
   - [`graphql-rails_logger`](https://github.com/jetruby/graphql-rails_logger), a logger which allows you to inspect GraphQL queries in a more readable format.
   - [`apollo_upload_server-ruby`](https://github.com/jetruby/apollo_upload_server-ruby), a middleware which allows you to upload files with GraphQL and multipart/form-data using [`apollo-upload-client`](https://github.com/jaydenseric/apollo-upload-client) library on front-end.
-- [optics-agent-ruby](https://github.com/apollostack/optics-agent-ruby), a graphql-ruby agent for use with the [Apollo Optics](http://www.apollodata.com/optics) GraphQL performance tool.
 - [`search_object_graphql`](https://github.com/rstankov/SearchObjectGraphQL), a DSL for defining search resolvers for GraphQL.

 ## Blog Posts